We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The best part?
-They’re all relatively inexpensive so you won’t be too bummed if you forget it on the plane.
+It’s relatively inexpensive so you won’t be too bummed if you forget it on the plane.

 Munchkin Portable Diaper Changing Kit

-If your diaper bag doesn’t already include one, this compact changing pad from Munchkin is perfect for sliding into your carry-on bag for use in the airport bathroom.
+If your diaper bag doesn’t already include one, this compact changing pad from Munchkin is designed for sliding into your carry-on bag for use in the airport bathroom.

 Infantino Flip 4-in-1 Convertible Carrier